Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Introduction

-The present paper addresses this problem involving the effective field theory of QG and discuss the spacetime instability induced by the higher-derivative quantum corrections.
-We consider the effective action of the gravity and derive modified Einstein equations.
-Solving the Einstein equations, we explore the instability of the Friedmann-Lemaitre-Robertson-Walker (FLRW) spacetime in various initial conditions.
-We found that the de Sitter spacetime is unstable against small perturbations of the Hubble parameter \footnote{ The similar instability of de Sitter spacetime from higher-derivative quantum gravity has been discussed in Ref.~\cite{Myrzakulov:2014hca}.} and the de Sitter expansion rolls down to the Planckian stage or terminates even in one normalization time $\tau=H_0\cdot t$ where $H_0$ is the initial value of the Hubble parameter.
+The present paper addresses the problem involving effective field theories of QG and discusses the spacetime instability induced by higher-derivative curvatures.
+In principle, we focus on the effective field theory approach of QG originating from Einstein gravity, but our results are directly applied to the higher-derivatives gravity theories.
+The present paper is organized as follows.
+In Section~\ref{sec:Renormalization}, we review the renormalization of the gravity why higher-derivative curvatures are indispensable for QG.
+In Section~\ref{sec:instability}, we consider the effective action of the gravity and derive modified Einstein equations.
+Solving the modified Einstein equations, we investigate the instabilities of the Friedmann-Lemaitre-Robertson-Walker (FLRW) spacetime.
+In our analysis, we assume that the initial background solution is the solution of the Einstein gravity with $H_i$, and discuss how much it varies on a timescale from that solution.
+We show that the de Sitter spacetime is unstable against small perturbations \footnote{ The similar instability of de Sitter spacetime from higher-derivative quantum gravity has been discussed in~\cite{Myrzakulov:2014hca}.} and the de Sitter expansion rolls down to the Planckian stage or terminates even in one normalization time $\tau=H_i\cdot t$ where $H_i$ is the initial value of the Hubble parameter, $t$ is the cosmic time, and we introduce a dimensionless timescale parameter $\tau$ to simplify our discussion.
 The instabilities are consistent with the early results of Refs.~\cite{Suen:1989bg,Suen:1988uf}.
-The radiation dominated FLRW spacetimes are also unstable and drastically change in one normalization time $\tau$.
-Although it is inconsistent with the paradigm of the effective field theory we confirm that the instability induced by the Planck-suppressed quantum corrections is serious and the cosmological influence is inevitable.
-Furthermore, the effective field theory of the gravity violates the null energy condition (NEC) and this approach might not be appropriate to describe the spacetime of the Universe.
+The radiation dominated FLRW spacetime is also unstable and drastically changes in one normalization time $\tau$.
+We clearly show that the homogenous and isotropic flat Universe is unstable and either grow exponentially or oscillate even in Planckian time $t_{\rm I}=(\alpha_{ 1 }G_N)^{1/2}\approx \alpha_{ 1 }10^{-43}\ {\rm sec}$.
+In Section~\ref{sec:conclusion} we draw the conclusion of our work.

-The present paper is organized as follows.
-In Section~\ref{sec:Renormalization}, we review the renormalization in semiclassical or QG and explain why the higher-derivative curvature terms are indispensable for the gravitational effective action.
-In Section~\ref{sec:instability}, we numerically investigate the spacetime instability induced by the higher-derivative gravitational corrections.
-We clearly show that the de Sitter spacetime is generally unstable against the small Hubble perturbations and radiation-dominated Universe inhibits the same behavior.
-In Section~\ref{sec:null-energy}, we clearly show that the effective field theory of the gravity breaks the NEC and discuss the pathological problem.
-Finally, in Section~\ref{sec:conclusion} we draw the conclusion of our work.